HypeCheck

 weak

 Plant oil rich in polyunsaturated fats.
-Limited evidence for skin benefits; weak data for internal health effects.
+Limited evidence for skin benefits; weak data for metabolic effects.

 weak